YMa-lab/CARD/docs/documentation/04_CARD_Example.md

 ```

 ### 3. Visualization of the results of CARDfree
 Note that here because the number of spots is relatively small, so jointly visualize the cell type proportion matrix in the scatterpie plot format is duable.
-We do not recommend visualize this plot when the number of spots is > 500.
+We do not recommend users to visualize this plot when the number of spots is > 500.
 Instead, we recommend users to visualize the proportion directly, i.e., using the function CARD.visualize.prop().
 ```r
 colors = c("#FFD92F","#4DAF4A","#FCCDE5","#D9D9D9","#377EB8","#7FC97F","#BEAED4","#FDC086","#FFFF99","#386CB0","#F0027F","#BF5B17","#666666","#1B9E77","#D95F02","#7570B3","#E7298A","#66A61E","#E6AB02","#A6761D")
 ### In order to maximumply match with the original results of CARD, we order the colors to generally match with the results infered by CARD